 Part 7.
 Additional Information

 This is a handy place in which to put extra information about questions within the application.
-However, it’s not meant for lengthy explanations, such as of the abuse you suffered at the hands of your spouse.
-You will need to supply a separate statement detailing this, as well as other documentation of the abuse (such as copies of police statements, court records, and so on).
+However, it's not meant for lengthy explanations, such as of the abuse you suffered at the hands of your spouse.
+You will want to supply a separate statement detailing this, as well as other documentation of the abuse (such as copies of police statements, court records, and so on).